valencik/mastersAPSC/documents/thesis/thesis.md

 ![Initial clustering on authors with K-means](images/11papers-noratio5clusters.png){#fig:kmeans-noratio5}

 The first cluster in Table @tbl:first-5clusters represents authors who have had short careers but published an average number of entries with many coauthors.
-The second cluster of authors have had long careers and published and average amount with an average number of coauthors.
+The second cluster of authors have had long careers and published an average amount with an average number of coauthors.
-The authors in the third cluster are the most prolific authors who frequently publish with many coauthors.
+The authors in the third cluster have published the most and frequently publish with many coauthors.
-The forth and largest cluster of authors are those with younger careers and fewer publications with fewer coauthors.
+The fourth and largest cluster of authors are those with shorter careers and fewer publications with fewer coauthors.
 Finally, the fifth cluster of authors have had the longest careers, published many times, and overall, have published with an average amount of coauthors.

 ### Secondary Clustering
 %- Want data with more dimensionality
-An author that published 20 entries in 1995 and 5 entries in 1996, their resulting `numYears` value for that range would be 2.
+In this analysis, an author publishing 20 entries in 1995 and 5 entries in 1997 appears has a numYears value of 3.
-This has the effect of ignoring how prolific a given author may have been in a certain time.
+It is blind to how prolific a given author may have been in shorter periods.
-We want the author who published 20 entries in 1995 to be measured differently than an author who published once in both 1995 and 1996.
+Our goal is for the the author who published 20 entries in 1995 to be measured differently than an author who published once in each of 1995 and 1997.

 Instead of a single number representing an author's number of publications, a parameter representing the distribution of publications over time is used.
-How many entries did a given author published in the beginning of their career?
+How many entries did a given author publish in the beginning of their career?
-How many entries did the publish at the end of their career, or most recently?
+How many entries did the author publish at the end of their career, or most recently?
-We take three measurements for each author regarding their publication history: the percentage of their total publications in the first, second, and final third of their career.
+We take three measurements for each author regarding their publication history: the percentage of their total publications in the first, second, and final third of their career to date.

 %- Need authors with many publications
 In order to break up the number of entries over time like this, each author needs to have multiple entries over multiple years.
-Recall their are 41254 authors with only a single publication in the database.
+Recall there are 41254 authors with only a single publication in the database.
 That is 41254 out of 100147, roughly $40\%$ of the total unique authors.
 Therefore we lose $40\%$ of the authors in the database if we require an author to have published over multiple years.
-In order to have a non zero number of publications in each quartile an author must have a minimum of 3 publications.
+In order to have a non zero number of publications in each third an author must have a minimum of 3 publications in three different years.
-This requirement cuts out $55\%$ of authors.
+The requirement for publishing 3 or more times in any years cuts out $55\%$ of authors in the database.

 %- Tie in to Author Contributions results
 Recall the analysis in Section [Author Contributions](#author-contributions) suggests that a small portion of the authors contribute a large portion of the NSR entries.